yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/back-up-restore-universes/configure-backup-storage.md

 5. Click **Save**.

-You can configure access control for the S3 bucket as follows:
+You can configure access control for the GCS bucket as follows:

 - Provide the required access control list (ACL) and set it as either uniform or fine-grained (for object-level access).
 - Add permissions, such as roles and members.